Managing Users and Groups

 peter:x:1000:1000:peter,,,:/home/peter:/bin/bash

-The line starting with peter is a colon separated line.
-That means that the line is composed of multiple fields each separated by a colon.
+Per the man 5 passwd page, we know that the line starting with peter is a colon separated line.
+That means that the line is composed of multiple fields each separated by a colon (which is perfect for awk to parse).

 man 5 passwd tells us what each field indicates.
 The first field is the login name, which in this case is peter.
 The second field, marked x, marks the password field.
 This file does not contain the password, though.
-The passwords, which are hashed and salted, for users are stored in the /etc/shadow file, which can only be read by the root user (or using the sudo command).
+The passwords, which are hashed and salted, for users are stored in the /etc/shadow file.
+This file can only be read by the root user (or using the sudo command).

 Hashing a file or a string of text is a process of running a hashing algorithm on the file or text.
 If the file or string is copied exactly, byte for byte, then hashing the copy will return the same value.
 If anything has changed about the file or string, then the hash value will be different.
 By implication, this means that if two users on a system use the same password, then the hash of each will be equivalent.
 Salting a hashed file (or file name) or string of text is a process of adding random data to the file or string.
 Each password will have a unique and mostly random salt added to it.
 This means that even if two users on a system use the same password, salting their passwords will result in unique values.